-1. Complete a minimum of 12 hours of course work.

-2. Maintain a B grade or above in all content and core courses.
+- 1. Complete a minimum of 12 hours of course work. - 2.
+Maintain a B grade or above in all content and core courses

-3. Participate in a candidacy disposition interview and personality assessment.

-4. Upon approval submit an application for candidacy and program cards.

-5. Join state and national professional counseling associations.
+- 3. Participate in a candidacy disposition interview and personality assessment. - 4.
+Upon approval submit an application for candidacy and program cards. - 5.
+Join state and national professional counseling associations.

-1. Advance to candidacy

-2. Complete all required coursework with grades of B or higher.

-3. Apply for counseling liability insurance, a background check and fingerprinting maybe required by a school division.

-4. Apply to participate in a 200 hour practicum/internship, in grades PreK-5 evaluation in clinical practice practicums and internships.
-7. Receive a university supervisor evaluation of a B or better in all clinical practice experiences.
+- 1. Advance to candidacy - 2.
+Complete all required coursework with grades of B or - 3.
+Apply for counseling liability insurance, a background check and fingerprinting maybe required by a school - 4.
+Apply to participate in a 200 hour practicum/internship, in grades PreK-5 - 5.
+Apply to participate in a 200 hour practicum/internship in grades 6-12 - 6.
+Receive a B or better from an on-site supervisor evaluation in clinical practice practicums and internships. - 7.
+Receive a university supervisor evaluation of a B or better in all clinical practice experiences. - 8.
+Submit a counseling practicum and internship electronic portfolio.